Bupa Arabia

-Bupa Arabia (pronounced /buːpə/) is a Saudi-owned and operated publicly traded company with 800 million Saudi riyal in paid-in capital.
-Bupa Arabia provides health insurance in accordance with the requirements of the Council of Cooperative Health Insurance and the Saudi Arabian Monetary Authority (SAMA).
+Bupa Arabia (بوبا pronounced /buːpə/) is a Saudi-owned and operated publicly traded company with 800 million Saudi riyals in paid-in capital.
+Bupa Arabia provides health insurance to the requirements of the Council of Cooperative Health Insurance and the Saudi Arabian Monetary Authority (SAMA).

 Bupa Arabia is an associate business of the Bupa Group, a worldwide healthcare organization.

 Background

 Under insurance regulations, Bupa Arabia evolved its business from a joint venture to a publicly listed company offering cooperative health insurance.

 In March 2008, Bupa Arabia went public and listed 40% of its shares for trading on Tadawul.
 According to Arab News, the IPO was over-subscribed by 921%.
-The remaining 60% of shares were divided between BUPA Investments Overseas Co. and Nazer Group.
+The remaining 60% of the shares were divided between BUPA Investments Overseas Co. and Nazer Group.

 In 2012, BUPA Investments Overseas Co. acquired Nazer Group's stake in Bupa Arabia.

-In 2014, BUPA Investments Overseas Co. acquired a significant stake in The Mediterranean and Gulf Cooperative Insurance and Reinsurance Company (Medgulf) Mediterranean & Gulf Insurance Co. which resulted in having 55% of the total shares.
+In 2014, BUPA Investments Overseas Co. acquired a significant stake in The Mediterranean and Gulf Cooperative Insurance and Reinsurance Company (Medgulf) Mediterranean & Gulf Insurance Co. resulting in 55% of the total shares.

 Services

 Bupa Corporate

 Bupa Corporate is one of the main groups of products that Bupa Arabia has developed for larger businesses and corporations within the Saudi market.
-The product coverage is based on the basic Council of Cooperative Health Insurance (CCHI) product/policy guidelines, and customized to give a range of options.
+The product coverage is based on the basic Council of Cooperative Health Insurance (CCHI) product/policy guidelines and is customized to give a range of options.
 The available cover levels range from SR 500,000 to SR 37,500,000, and there is a choice of hospital networks.
-Bupa Corporate includes four main schemes: Gold, Silver, Bronze and Blue.
+Bupa Corporate includes four main schemes: Gold, Silver, Bronze, and Blue.